Friday 2 February 2018

 Particulars, J. O'Donnell, Kyburra, Ayr, Bowen Line."

-Census records for the years between 1925 and 1934 show a few O'Donnells living in the area near Bowen.
-Again, I wonder!
+Electoral records for the years between 1925 and 1934 show a few O'Donnells living in electoral district of Herbert, in Bowen region.
+Again, I wondered!
 What was the relationship between these O'Donnells ?
 Was there any relationship at all?

 1925 James and Sarah ... and someone called Michael.